 Looking to improve your luck this new year?
 If you are fond of animals or are a big fan of some mythical creatures, this list is for you.
-Here, we rounded up some critters considered to be good luck symbols in Eastern cultures.
+Here, we rounded up some animals and mythical creatures that bring good luck according to Eastern cultures.

-Discover if your favorite animal can bring you good luck below.
+Discover if your favorite critter can bring you good luck below.

 Goldfish resemble the movement of healthy chi energy.
 That’s why they are believed to bring good fortune, according to Feng Shui.
 There is no definite number of how many goldfish you should keep.
 But as a general rule, uneven numbers attract positive energy, which you will need to make your wealth grow.

 The goldfish is also one of the eight sacred symbols of Buddha.
 Aside from being one of the animals that symbolize wealth, the goldfish also represents fertility and harmony.

 Horses have symbolized power, success, freedom, and speed throughout the years.
 According to Feng Shui, displaying a painting or sculpture of horses can bring in the strength and energy of these majestic creatures.
 Displays depicting eight horses are said to attract prosperity at home.
 Nine horses symbolize long-lasting success and ensure the completion of a project.